Skip to main contentArrow Right

 Fig: Post-launch rise of social login adoption for a Descope B2C enterprise customer

-In this example, there’s a clear user preference for social authentication when available.
-It showcases how quickly users will adopt these more convenient login methods, opting to merge their existing password-based accounts with external providers to obtain a more streamlined experience.
+This example highlights a clear user preference for social authentication when available.
+It demonstrates how quickly users adopt more convenient login methods by merging existing password-based accounts with external providers for a smoother experience.

 Considering the cost, risks, and ongoing investment of handling social login in-house, working with an experienced authentication provider can be especially valuable for new or growing products.
 This allows you to reap the benefits of social login while avoiding the pitfalls, lowering barriers for entry to legitimate users without sinking your engineering team’s time into monitoring, maintenance, and patching.